Meddah: History

 The meddah originally started as the narrators of religious and heroic tales, having its roots in the tradition of Turkish oral literature.
 Whilst strongly based on Turkish nomadic and shamanist traditions brought from Central Asia rather than external influences, Turkish story-telling was influenced by the Arabic and Persian traditions by the 11th-13th centuries to become a form of one-man theatre.
 These narrators of mainly epic tales were known as kıssahan, with their stories containing strong Islamic elements that reinforced the faith of the Muslims in the audience and attempting to convert the non-Muslims.
 Such kıssahan existed during the Seljuq period and usually told Arabic and Persian epics, stories of Ali and Hamza, as well as tales from One Thousand and One Nights.
 These stories expanded over time to include stories such as Battal Gazi.

 The tradition of kıssahan continued into the Ottoman period, as evidenced by the documentation of a kıssahan working in the royal palace named Mustafa during the reign of Mehmed II.
 In time, all story-tellers became known as meddah and their stories became more and more secular.
 They began to imitate animals and make innuendos to attract the attention of the audiences.
 According to a scholar, this occurred "when the Mohammeddan clergy forbade any reference to the saints in the plays".
 As such, the performances by the meddah became theatrical acts based on satire: their themes included heroic tales as well as occurrences of daily life; humorous anecdotes, mimicry of stereotypes and familiar people, "mockery of social mores" and criticism of officials, at times even the sultan, became the quintessence of their plays.

 Between the 16th and the 18th centuries, the meddah increased their influence in the society.
+The story told in Lord Byron's poem The Giaour originated as having been "by accident recited by one of the coffee-house story-tellers who abound in the Levant, and sing or recite their narratives", i.e., a meddah.
 They remained popular into the 20th century.
 However, the tradition of the meddah ended by the middle of the 20th century, with Sururi, active until the 1930s, being considered the last representative of this form of art.
 Whilst traditional story-telling weakened in Turkish society, the little function the meddah had was taken up by the ashik.